 (d) a copy of the applicant’s qualifications prescribed under regulation 6.

+[Regulation 9 amended in Gazette 1 Mar 2006 p.
+939.]

 10. Change of place

-(1) The licensee may apply under the Act section 215 to amend the licence so that it specifies a different place at which the early childhood family day care service is authorised to be provided.
+(1) The licensee may apply under the Act section 215 to amend the licence so that it specifies a different place at which the service is authorised to be provided.

 (2) An application under subregulation (1) must be made by the licensee in a form approved by the CEO.